Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 ## 2. Component Parts
 On the surface, a CoinJoin transaction is not a difficult or unusual type of Bitcoin transaction.
 The hard part is the coordination and communication of wallets, as several wallets need to coordinate synchronously in order to generate and broadcast a CoinJoin transaction.

 The Collaborative CoinJoin protocol specified in this document is based on [this CoinJoin example](https://github.com/Permissionless-Software-Foundation/bch-js-examples/tree/master/applications/collaborate/coinjoin).
 However, examples of how to generate a collaborative CoinJoin transaction is only one piece of the solution.
-A way to securely communicate and a protocol for coordination is also required.
+A way to securely communicate, and a protocol for coordination, is also required.

 For secure communication, the [bch-encrypt-lib](https://github.com/Permissionless-Software-Foundation/bch-encrypt-lib) can be used.
 This is a JavaScript npm library that contains utility functions for end-to-end (e2e) encryption of messages using the same elliptic curve encryption that Bitcoin is based upon.